rgerganov/gen5fw/README.md

 # Overview
 This repo contains tools and instructions how to patch and deploy the Standard-class Gen5 Navigation firmware running on the head unit of some Hyundai, KIA and Genesis cars.
+It is based on some reverse engineering described in this [blog post](https://xakcop.com/post/hyundai-hack-2/).

 ![gen5](/pics/gen5.png "Standard-class Gen5 Navigation")